 You need to start getting featured in media and publications.
 You should start getting your story out there, (your personal story and your company’s vision).
 The more you spread the word, the more people will trust you.

 Media mentions will add social proofing to you and your company.

 Few tactical steps for building your brand…

-People love listening to stories and that’s how they remember brands.
-Your story should be unique and captivating right the start so that when people read your about us section, they mentally start qualifying themselves whether this company is for me or not.
+People love listening to stories, that’s how they remember brands.
+Your story should be unique and captivating right from the start so that when people read your “About us” section, they mentally start qualifying themselves whether this company is for me or not.